Mr-JJ56/microservise_by_JJ/README.md

 Files are in zip

-This is the simple microservices docker sample project which is a comosed file of three images and one nginx server using nginx server all other app can be opened and run all are web based
+This is the simple microservices docker sample project which is a composed file of three images and one nginx server using nginx server all other app can be opened and run all are web based